Modular policy tool for faster eligibility matching

 If no linked health system is detected, users are prompted to create one directly, avoiding downstream policy errors.

-Real-time validations and rule structuring helped reduce policy errors and speed up patient matching
+Structured eligibility rules and validations helped reduce policy errors and sped up patient matching.

 Fewer policy errors